Burn Crew Manager

 - Multi-lingual skills and multi-cultural or cross-cultural experience appreciated.

 - 2+ years of experience in fire operations or other science-related field or related experience in land management or similar field.

 - Ability and willingness to work in a team environment.

 - Ability to evaluate inputs in a rapidly changing work environment and make decisions that affect the safety and work of firefighters within squad.

-- PC familiarity, including database knowledge, to maintain preserve records.
+- PC familiarity, including database knowledge, in order to maintain preserve records.

 WHAT WE BRING